The Great British Mag content team updated the article Five facts about St George on 19 December 2019.

 4. He (supposedly) had nine lives.
 It is believed that St George was crushed between two spiked wheels and boiled in molten lead.
 Legend says neither killed him, but we’re pretty sure he wound up flatter than a pancake.

-5. He shares his death date with Shakespeare.
+5. He shares his death date with William Shakespeare.
 England’s patron saint and England’s greatest writer both kicked the bucket on 23rd of April.

 If you know any more strange facts about this fearsome saint, post them in the comment box below!